armory/documentation/_spinnaker_install_admin_guides/sumologic-dashboard.md

 Run `hal deploy apply` and wait for the services to restart.
 Check SumoLogic console for ingestion of data.

 ## Install the Spinnaker App and View the Dashboards
+Go to Sumo Logic App Catalog and search for "Spinnaker" by Armory

 ### Dashboard filters
 The Spinnaker Pipelines dashboard has a set of filters that you can apply to the entire dashboard, as shown in the following example.
 Click the funnel icon in the top dashboard menu bar to display a scrollable list of filters that are applied across the entire dashboard.